Nickelium/Website/content/portfolio/graphics_engine.md

 tags = ["rendering", "graphics", "hardware-rendering", "c/c++", "graphics api", "opengl", "d3d11", "game engine"] image = "graphics_engine/graphicsengine_thumb.png"
 +++

 Radiance Engine is a graphics engine built currently on top of OpenGL but with the intent to eventually support more APIs.
 This project is still <b>in development</b>, more features are about to come!

-Initially this project was mostly intended as a practical exercise to reinforce the things I've learned on LearnOpenGL.
+Initially this project was mostly intended as a practical exercise to reinforce the things I've learned on <a href="https://learnopengl.com/">LearnOpenGL</a>.
 The goal has evolved into an API agnostic renderer with a clear software architecture.
 Next up is providing a simple but nice API to the user.
 An API that allows the user to build their graphics application quickly, while the engine handles all the other low-level necessities.